HackerLoop/rotonde-uavtalk/README.md

     "objectId": 1234, // displayed on start of bridge "instanceId": 0, // see UAVTalk documentation for info "data": {
-      // UAVObject data, as described by the definitions }
+      // common data, as described by the definitions }
   }
 }